EdinburghGenomics/illuminatus/toolbox_ultra2/README.txt

 It's really easy - 'pip3 wheel <modulename>' and then the resulting .whl files can be installed with 'pip3 install *.whl'

-We need to be able to see the saqmple sheets but I discovered I can sshfs mount the directory off clarity.genomics.ed.ac.uk (see /home/edg01/edg01/shared/mnt) and at the same time I can do a dirty port forward to access PostgreSQL on db2.genepool.private.
+We need to be able to see the sample sheets but I discovered I can sshfs mount the directory off clarity.genomics.ed.ac.uk (see /home/edg01/edg01/shared/mnt) and at the same time I can do a dirty port forward to access PostgreSQL on db2.genepool.private.

 I imagine the same port forwarding shenanigans will work for getting RT API access but I'll keep that disabled during testing to avoid extra messages in RT.
+- Actually we can just access RT directly.

 Can we SSH to egcloud?
 I can now!